 No bake Peanut Butter Haystacks

 Prep – Add parchment paper to a baking sheet

-Melt down Baking Chips – Melt down your baking chips in a microwave safe bowl and heated for 20 seconds at a time.
+Melt down Baking Chips & Peanut Butter Together – Melt down your butterscotch chips in a microwave safe bowl, along with your peanut butter, and heat for 20 seconds at a time.

 Pull out, stir, 20 seconds back in, until completely melted.
 Be careful, the chips (and bowl) can get quite hot.

 DO NOT OVERHEAT or you will end up with a hard mess.